omi-repo/TimerForScreenTimeout/README.md

 # TimerForScreenTimeout README (Timer for Screen Timeout)

 Timer for Screen Timeout is an Android app for for locking phone by counting down then locking the phone.
+And saved it to persistence DB (Room) to show in history view.

 ## Getting Started